- Food & Drink

 For starters guests can enjoy fine oestra Caviar served with warm brioche, washed down by a glass of Krug champagne.
 If you are fortunate enough to be seated in the kitchen for a course you can experience the magic of highly skilled chefs plating some of the finest food San Francisco offers.

 Alongside the restaurant’s general aesthetic, Japanese principles and traditions also influence the cuisine and service.
-Each day there are three different (vegetarian, pescatarian and omnivor) 11-course, kaiseki-style tasting menus.
-It is also no surprise that Single Thread’s wine list focuses predominantly on the local region, with guests being able to savor unique 197’s collections of old Sonoma and Napa wines.
-Single Thread was number 86 in Elite Traveler’s Top 100 Restaurants in the World for 2018.
+Each day there are three different (vegetarian, pescatarian and omnivore) 11-course, kaiseki-style tasting menus.
+It is also no surprise that Single Thread’s wine list focuses predominantly on the local region, with guests being able to savor the best of old Sonoma and Napa wines.